 Disclosure: This post may contain affiliate links.
 That means that if you make a purchase through one of those links, I will get a small commission at no extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.

 Best winter city breaks in Europe

-Copenhagen is such a wonderful city and definitely one you should visit in winter time.
+Copenhagen is such a wonderful city and definitely one you should visit in the wintertime.
 Make sure you drink a lot of gløgg, warm mulled wine with raisins and almonds in it.